KitchenAid

 Inspect door gasket:

-- Open the door and examine the rubber gasket around the tub opening for tears, gaps, or flattening, especially at the bottom corners.
+- Open the door and examine the rubber gasket around the tub opening for tears, gaps, or flattening, especially in the bottom corners.

 - Clean the gasket and mating surfaces with warm soapy water to remove grease and debris.